Kylie Jenner announces birth of 2nd child with Travis Scott

 The 24-year-old reality star and makeup mogul didn’t disclose the new baby’s name.

-The child was apparently born Wednesday, as the Instagram post was captioned with the date “2/2/22” and a black-and-white photo of the newborn apparently holding hands with his big sister, Stormi, who turned four on Feb.
+The child was born Wednesday, as the Instagram post was captioned with the date “2/2/22.”
+The black-and-white photo shows the newborn’s hand apparently being held by his big sister, Stormi, who turned 4 on Feb.
 1.

-Jenner also posted flowers sent to her and Scott, 30, from notable family members like Kim Kardashian-West.
+Jenner also posted flowers sent to her and Scott, 30, from notable family members like her older sister Kim Kardashian-West.

+Jenner and Scott have been dating since 2017, but the couple reportedly split in 2019 and continued to co-parent their daughter.
+They reconciled in 2021.
+Jenner announced she was pregnant that September, and held a baby shower in January.

+Jenner, part of the “Keeping Up with the Kardashians” reality show family, founded her makeup company in 2015, tapping into her hundreds of millions of social media followers to promote her popular lip liners and liquid lipsticks.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.